 - These cups can be made the day before you want to serve them.
 The flavours will mature over time.

-- If you don’t have glasses like mine, you can always make one big trifle and serve it individually at the table.
+- If you don’t have glasses like mine, you can make one big trifle and serve it individually at the table.

 - Want to make this more traditional?
 Add some of your favourite liquor for the vanilla cake to soak up.
 Fruit-based ones like a cherry or raspberry liqueur, light or dark sherry are the best ones to use.
 I personally find that it doesn’t need the extra something as it’s moist and flavourful without it.